percona/pmm-doc/docs/details/develop-checks.md

 ![!](../_images/BackendChecks.png)

 ## Frontend
-PMM UI in Grafana uses Alermanager API v2 to get information about failed checks:
+PMM uses Aletmanager API to get information about failed checks and show them on the UI:

 ![!](../_images/FrontEndChecks.png)